Pediatric Neuromuscular Service

 - Social workers

-It is very important that your insurance carrier (and if necessary your PCP assistance) authorize your child’s appointments at MassGeneral Hospital for Children beforehand.
+It is very important that your insurance carrier (and if necessary your PCP) authorize your child’s appointments at MassGeneral Hospital for Children beforehand.

 The initial evaluation includes an extensive interview with family as well as an examination of the child.
 Based on exam findings, clinicians will seek a specific diagnosis.
 This effort sometimes involves blood DNA tests and possibly other studies including imaging and muscle/nerve biopsies.